2019 mass invasion of Russian polar bears

-Zhigansha Musin, the head of the local administration said "There have never been so many polar bears in this area since 1983".
+Zhigansha Musin, the head of the local administration, said, "There have never been so many polar bears in this area since 1983".

 Hunting polar bears and shooting them has been prohibited by law in Russia, and vehicle patrols and dogs were not successful in deterring them.

-A team of experts had been dispatched to the Arctic region to remove polar bears coming into the inhabited area and its vicinity.
+A team of experts was dispatched to the Arctic region to remove polar bears coming into the inhabited area and its vicinity.

 Climate change effects

 Russia's World Wildlife Fund said "Today, polar bears are entering human areas more frequently than in the past and climate change is the reason.
 Global warming is reducing sea-ice and this phenomenon forces polar bears to come to land in order to find new sources of food".
 Liz Greengrass, a director at the UK animal conservation charity Born Free Foundation told CNN that seals are the most popular food for polar bears, but global warming is shrinking their environment, so polar bears must change their food regime.

 According to a 2013 study in the journal Nature, global warming is increasingly affecting the planet more than in the past.
 Model suggestions say that Arctic sea ice is declining at a rate of 13 percent per decade.
 Scientists believed this climate change is the main reason for the aggressive behavior of the polar bears.